 Symposium on Elementary Mathematics Teaching, August 2001

-You are invited to participate in the sixth bi-annual conference on Elementary Mathematics Teaching (SEMT 01) which is to be held from August 26 - 31, 2001 in Prague.
-The programme will be focused on teaching of mathematics to children 6-11 years old.
+The sixth bi-annual conference on Elementary Mathematics Teaching (SEMT 01) is being held from August 26 - 31, 2001 in Prague.
+The programme focuses on the teaching of mathematics to children 6-11 years old.
 The general theme of SEMT 01 is "What is meant by the competence and confidence of people involved in the teaching of elementary mathematics?"